 The optical module file has a column for the proper coating to use for each mirror.
 It can be updated indepently but a function to do it from a simple text file has been supplied.
-The format of the text file is described in section 6.5, page 27.
+The format of the text file is described in section 7.5, page 46.
 Two examples, 'mircoat_gri.scm' and 'mircoat_nustar.scm' come with this distribution.

-'''

-mt_upd_om_coating, "mircoat_gri.scm", "om_par_01.fits"

-Updates the COATING column in om_par_01.fits

-mt_setup_system, "system_gri.scm"

-Number of modules in system : 1

 Optical module file : om_par_01.fits

-Scatter file : scat_fake_10.fits coating 1
+Scatter file: scat_fake_10.fits coating 1

-Scatter file : scat_fake_20.fits coating 2
+Scatter file: scat_fake_20.fits coating 2

-'''

-'''

-Scatter file : scat_fake_30.fits coating 3
+Scatter file: scat_fake_30.fits coating 3

-Warning level 0
+Warning level 0 System OK!

-System OK!

-Should yield OK status

-Then run the on-axis case
+Should yield OK status Then run the on-axis case

-mt_run, 50, 0, 0, dphot=0.05
+$> mt_run, 50, 0, 0, dphot=0.05$

-'''